stratisproject/BlockchainProgramming/key_generation/key_generation.md

 An interesting way of generating entropy quickly is by asking human intervention.
 (Moving the mouse.)

-If you don’t completely trust the platform PRNG (which is [not so paranoic](http://android-developers.blogspot.fr/2013/08/some-securerandom-thoughts.html)), you can add entropy to the PRNG output that NBitcoin is using.
+If you don’t completely trust the platform PRNG (wich is not that unlikely](http://android-developers.blogspot.fr/2013/08/some-securerandom-thoughts.html)), you can add entropy to the PRNG output that NStratis is using.

 ```cs
 RandomUtils.AddEntropy("hello");